 2. Industry Analysis

-In 1980, Michael Porter proposed a standard approach to industry analysis which is referred to as competitive analysis frame work.
+In 1980, Michael Porter proposed a standard approach to industry analysis which is referred to the as competitive analysis framework.
 Threats of new entrants evaluate the expected reaction of current competitors to new competitors and obstacles to entry into the industry.
-In certain industries it is quite difficult for new company to compete successfully.
+In certain industries, it is quite difficult for new companies to compete successfully.

-The bargaining power of suppliers has also substantial influence over the profitability of the company.
+The bargaining power of suppliers has also a substantial influence on the profitability of the company.
 The supplies for manufacturing products are required by the company and it does not have sufficient control over the costs.
-It is not possible for the company to increase the price of its finished products in order to cover the increased costs due to the presence of powerful buyer groups in market of substitute products.
-So while conducing industry analysis, the presence of powerful suppliers should be considered as negative for the company.
+The company can’t increase the price of its finished products to cover the increased costs due to the presence of powerful buyer groups in the market of substitute products.
+So while conducting industry analysis, the presence of powerful suppliers should be considered as negative for the company.

-The above considerations of industry structure should be analyzed by the investor in order to make an estimate about the future trends of the industry in the light of the economic conditions.
-When potential industry is identified then comes the final step of EIC analysis which is narrower relating to companies only.
+The above considerations of industry structure should be analyzed by the investor to estimate the future trends of the industry in light of the economic conditions.
+When a potential industry is identified then comes the final step of EIC analysis which is narrower relating to companies only.

 3. Company Analysis

-In company analysis different companies are considered and evaluated from the selected industry so that most attractive company can be identified.
+In company analysis, different companies are considered and evaluated from the selected industry so that the most attractive company can be identified.
 Company analysis is also referred to as security analysis in which stock picking activity is done.
-Different analysts have different approaches of conducting company analysis like
+Different analysts have different approaches to conducting company analysis like

 - Value Approach to Investing